How To Write a Bibliography (Plus Printable Guide With Examples)

 APA Style Bibliography and Examples

 Technically, APA style calls for a list of references instead of a bibliography.
-If your teacher requires you to use the APA style guide, you can limit your reference list only to items you cite throughout your work.
+If your teacher requires you to use the APA style guide, you can limit your reference list to only items you cite throughout your work.

 How To Write a Bibliography (References) Using APA Style